houluy/comgames/README.md

 Normal game allows player to set the size of board and number of winning.

+## Version 1.2
+Add support for online playing, please refer to `comgames -h` to see the help.

+### Server
+To host a game, use

+`comgames -g fourinarow --host localhost -p 9876`

+### Client
+To connect to a server, use

+`comgames -c localhost:9876`

 ## Full docs
 Refer to [here](http://chessboardm.readthedocs.io/en/latest/)